-&lt;sup>49 This is compliant with policy H4 of the London Plan and policy LP36 of the Local Plan: LBR4A, para 6.21.
+49 This is compliant with policy H4 of the London Plan and policy LP36 of the Local Plan: LBR4A, para 6.21.

-&lt;sup>50 LBR1A, para 6.1; LBR2A para.
+50 LBR1A, para 6.1; LBR2A para.
 2.8.

-&lt;sup>52 Mrs Holman, XiC, Day 4.
+52 Mrs Holman, XiC, Day 4.

-&lt;sup>55 Mr Bannister, XiC (Day 4).
-This is identified as an important attribute by others too, for example Mr Lombard, XIC (Day 4).
+55 Mr Bannister, XiC (Day 4).
+This is identified as an important attribute by others too, for example Mr

-&lt;sup>56 LBR2A, Table 2.
+Lombard, XIC (Day 4).
+56 LBR2A, Table 2.

-&lt;sup>57 LBR2A, para 10.48.
+57 LBR2A, para 10.48.
 If circulation space is included, the increase is 58%.

-Functioning Open Space would be replaced by 571 sqm of real grass lawns, which the TRT accept is a benefit of the Scheme.
-The circulation space within the Scheme would be larger.
-There would be a slight decrease in the planted areas in the Future Functioning Open Space, but the quality of soft landscaping will be improved.; if the figures for the planted areas are added to the grass areas then the areas balance, albeit the existing grass is only artificial.
-Much of the existing planted areas on the Scheme Land are inaccessible and comprise self-seeded trees that are in poor health due to the concrete and rubble remnants of the former buildings on the site.
-The Scheme will also deliver more open space within flood zone 1 and 2 than in the existing.
+(including associated circulation and seating) from 419 sqm to 432 sqm and a larger petanque area of 287 sqm (compared to the existing 126 sqm).
+The 388 sqm of artificial grass in the Existing Functioning Open Space would be replaced by 571 sqm of real grass lawns, which the TRT accepts is a benefit of the Scheme.58 The circulation space within the Scheme would be larger.59 There would be a slight decrease in the planted areas in the Future Functioning Open Space,60 but the quality of soft landscaping will be improved; if the figures for the planted areas are added to the grass areas then the areas balance, albeit the existing grass is only artificial.61 Much of the existing planted areas on the Scheme Land are inaccessible and comprise self-seeded trees that are in poor health62 due to the concrete and rubble remnants of the former buildings on the site.63 The Scheme will also deliver more open space within flood zone 1 and 2 than in the existing.64

-- 21. The creation of the area of Future Functioning Open Space on the Embankment is facilitated by the removal of the lines of parked cars and the restriction of the existing highway to between 7 am and 10 am.
-65 The TRT does not dispute that the removal of parked cars and thus reduction in vehicular traffic on the Embankment is a significant benefit of the Scheme, 66 although Mrs Holman reserved the TRT's position in respect of the removal of through traffic outside the hours of 7 am to 10 am more generally.
-Indeed, this aspect of the Scheme would remove the visual and psychological barrier that the cars currently provide between the Scheme Land and the river and allowing the integration of the open space with the town centre.
-The Scheme has been designed so as to avoid the need for reversing of vehicles at the end of the service road.
-The amendments to the highways layout (including improved sightlines) and parking arrangements will result in a significant decrease in the volume of traffic, thereby reducing the potential for conflict between vehicles and delivering a betterment in highway safety terms.
-70 As explained by Mr O'Donnell, the Council will use an experimental traffic management order ("ETMO") in order to introduce the new parking and servicing arrangements within the Scheme Land.
+- 21. The creation of the area of Future Functioning Open Space on the Embankment is facilitated by the removal of the lines of parked cars and the restriction of the existing highway to between 7 am and 10 am.65 The TRT does not dispute that the removal of parked cars and thus reduction in vehicular traffic on the Embankment is a significant benefit of the Scheme,66 although Mrs Holman reserved the TRT's position in respect of the removal of through traffic outside the hours of 7 am to 10 am more generally.67 Indeed, this aspect of the Scheme would remove the visual and psychological barrier that the cars currently provide between the Scheme Land and the river and allowing the integration of the open space with the town centre.68 The Scheme has been designed so as to avoid the need for reversing of vehicles at the end of the service road.69 The amendments to the highways layout (including improved sightlines) and parking arrangements will result in a significant decrease in the volume of traffic, thereby reducing the potential for conflict between vehicles and delivering a betterment in highway safety terms.70 As explained by Mr O'Donnell, the Council will use an experimental traffic management order ("ETMO") in order to introduce the new parking and servicing arrangements within the Scheme Land.
 This will allow the impact of the Scheme on the highway network to be further assessed once it is in place.
-The Council has demonstrated how this could be carried out, but there remains flexibility through the TMO modifications process. - 22.
-The new space on the Embankment would provide a flexible space for relaxation, formal and informal recreation and events.
-The proposed Events Space, which is 931 sqm, would be significantly larger than in the existing Gardens, which is 507 sqm.
-Furthermore, the integration of the Events Space with the rest of the Future Functioning Open Space means that different areas can be used in conjunction, unlike the Existing
+The Council has demonstrated how this could be carried out, but there remains flexibility through the TMO modifications process.71 - 22.
+The new space on the Embankment would provide a flexible space for relaxation, formal and informal recreation72 and events.73 The proposed Events Space, which is 931 sqm, would be significantly larger than in the existing Gardens, which is 507 sqm.74